awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

 1. Choose **Edit in AWS Organizations** to view additional details and edit the SCP in the Organizations console\.
 For more information, see [Updating an SCP](https://docs.aws.amazon.com/organizations/latest/userguide/create-policy.html#update_policy) in the *AWS Organizations User Guide*\.

-**To view information for the master account \(console\)**
+**To view information for the management account \(console\)**

-1. Sign in to the AWS Management Console using Organizations master account credentials, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Sign in to the AWS Management Console using Organizations management account credentials, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane below the **Access reports** section, choose **Organization activity**\.

-1. On the **Organization activity** page, expand the structure of your organization and choose the name your master account\.
+1. On the **Organization activity** page, expand the structure of your organization and choose the name your management account\.

 1. On the **Details and activity** tab, view the **Service access report** section\.
 The information includes a list of all AWS services\.
-The master account is not limited by SCPs\.
+The management account is not limited by SCPs\.
 The information shows you whether the account last accessed the service and when\.
 For more details about which principal accessed the service, sign in as an administrator in that account and [view the IAM service last accessed information](access_policies_access-advisor-view-data.md)\.

-1. Choose the **Attached SCPs** tab to confirm that there are no attached SCPs because the account is the master account\.
+1. Choose the **Attached SCPs** tab to confirm that there are no attached SCPs because the account is the management account\.

 **To view information for a policy \(console\)**

-1. Sign in to the AWS Management Console using Organizations master account credentials, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Sign in to the AWS Management Console using Organizations management account credentials, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane below the **Access reports** section, choose **Service control policies \(SCPs\)**\.